-Kimmel Center Inc.’s mission is to operate a world-class performing arts center that engages and serves a broad and diverse audience from throughout the Greater Philadelphia region.
+Kimmel Center Inc.’s mission is to operate a world-class performing arts center that engages and serves a broad audience from throughout the Greater Philadelphia region.

 The principal means by which The Kimmel Center achieves its mission include:

 - Operating and maintaining world-class performance venues including the Kimmel Center for the Performing Arts and the Academy of Music.

 - Providing state-of-the-art venues and support facilities for its resident companies and a broad range of other regional performance groups at below costs.